AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/07_iterables-and-looping.md

 // orange
 ```

-This is a normal loop where at each iteration we increase the value of `i` by 1 as long as it is less than `fruits.length`.
+This is a normal loop where at each iteration we increase the value of `i` by 1 as long as it's less than `fruits.length`.
 At that point the loop will stop.

 Look at how we can achieve the same with a `for of` loop: